 Chapter 5 on values is the worst one.
 Even after how questionable the previous ones have been, its philosophy is a disappointment.
 Indeed, it’s hard to believe the basic thesis can even be called philosophy.
+It reads like it was inspired by the description of the crocodile in Shakespeare’s Antony and Cleopatra.
 This time, the Darwinian explanation is seen as inadequate because it can’t explain what Nagel sees moral realism as being.
 That part is true enough as far as it goes: Natural selection could hardly have guided us to know independent moral truths as described here.
 But this is only because of what “described here” involves.

 What is Nagel’s notion of moral truth?
 He doesn’t actually have one so much as a combination of unexplained words.
 In Nagel’s moral realism, moral truths are objectively true and are not made true by anything else.
 It just is the case that something is wrong and something is right (based on some principles that are themselves objectively true and unexplained), and that’s it.
 So what does it mean for something to be right, or some principle to be true?
 No answer can be provided.
 No such statement is based on anything, it just is true.
 It’s just “an ordinary fact,” in spite of the fact that other ordinary facts are quite different.
 What’s the difference between it being true or not?
 Only itself, and to make sure this doesn’t even mean anything in an abstract philosophical scheme, Nagel makes it clear this is not supposed to be a metaphysical statement.
 Why is something about value true or not?
 It just is.
 How do statements about what is right or wrong relate to our actions?
 Nagel says a few good things about this, but they are just the obvious ones that any such theory should take into account, and his empty theory is not particularly well suited to doing so anyway.